slhome2010/attributipro.doc/docs/tools/category-attributes.md

 Be sure to select categories in the filter tree.
 The tool will retrieve all **Attributes** from the specified category across all products belonging to that category and group them as **Category Attributes**.

 :::warning

+**About Possible “Attribute Spillover” Between Categories**

+If the same product belongs to several categories at once, its **Attributes** will be counted in *all* of those categories when running the `“Create category attributes”` operation.

+Example:
+The product “iPhone 15” is placed in categories:
+→ Smartphones (main)
+→ New arrivals
+→ Promotions

+After running the tool, the attributes of this phone (color, memory, processor, etc.) will also appear in the “New arrivals” and “Promotions” categories — even if they are not needed there.

+This is a specific behavior of OpenCart and all attribute-related modules.

+## How to reduce spillover (recommended method)

+1. On ocStore and all its builds — the module automatically detects this and collects attributes ONLY from the product’s main category.
+Spillover is almost eliminated!
+2. On clean OpenCart — organize your category structure and leave each product only in one (main) category.

+## Recommendations for using the tool

+- After the module is installed or after mass importing products — run it **once** for sure.
+- Then run it only when necessary (new products, new attributes, changing the main category).

-If a product belongs to multiple categories, the **Attributes** from all those categories will be aggregated for each one.
-Ensure your category structure is organized, or remember to remove unnecessary attributes from categories after completing the task.
+Don’t forget to remove unnecessary attributes from categories after the task is completed.

 :::

 If the **Assign category attributes to products** option is selected, the tool will also add **Attributes** and their **Values** to all products in the chosen category.